steveafrost/node-js-managing-callbacks-g-416/README.md

 1. Explain Callback Hell.
 2. Avoid Callback Hell by using the Async library.

-However, there are a few things that we need to keep in mind when using the callback pattern.
-Because callbacks do have a weakness, frequently referred to as...CALLBACK HELL!
-Well that sounds ominous.
-Let's find out what it is, shall we?
+## Callback Hell

+So what is this infamous Callback Hell?
+In fact, callback hell can be a difficult thing to describe despite the fact that when you encounter it you definitely know that it's, well, hellish.
+Nonetheless, let's get to the bottom of this phenomenon.

-Callback hell is something that we tend to encounter when we are dealing with more complex program execution flows, involving multiple, interrelated, processes.
-Let's return to our orginal peanbut butter sandwhich example to see how we can end up in callback hell.
+Generally speaking, callback hell is something that we tend to encounter when dealing with more complex execution flows that involve multiple, interrelated, asynchronous processes.
+In order to see what this might look like in practice, let's return to our original peanut butter sandwhich program from the first lesson.

-In that example, in step #2 our program gathered ingredients through two asynchronous processes: grocery shopping to get jam and peanut butter and jam, and bread baking.
+In that program, in step #2 our program gathered ingredients through two asynchronous processes: grocery shopping and bread baking.
 Really, though, these two proceses were interrelated because how can we bake bread if we don't have the ingredients needed to make bread?
-Let's rethink this taking that into account.
-Now that we know about callbacks, we can express it with some pseudocode:
+Let's rethink our program taking that into account.
+Now that we know about callbacks, we can express that interelatedness with some pseudocode:

 ```
 function makePBAndJ() {